SHIHAB32155/Calculator-Application/README.md

 # Calculator-Application
-This is very simple calculator to calculate daily acount related activities.
+This is very simple calculator to calculate daily amount related activities.
 Everyone can use it even non technical user without any porblem.